 Christian Murphy UKCP Reg, MBACP (Snr Accred), LLB Pg Dip

 I like to offer a safe, calm and supportive space to people who are facing difficulty in their lives.
-It might be an emotional crisis or a lack of meaning and enjoyment.
-You may have the sense of feeling confused, stuck or disappointed in relationships.
+Do you have a sense of feeling confused, stuck or disappointed in relationships?
 Perhaps you want to talk about a disturbing loss or new circumstances.
 You might be facing change as you take on an unfamiliar role or pursue a new goal.
+Some people come to see me suffering from a lack of meaning or enjoyment in their lives.

-We can talk through what you’re experiencing, begin to make sense of things, and find a way forward in your life.
+We can discuss what you’re going through, begin to make sense of things, and find a way forward in your life.
 Some emotional difficulties and challenging situations are too much for one person to cope with by themselves.
 However, the two of us working together can help you manage how you feel, think creatively and consider the different choices you could make.
 Our time together is confidential, and you can take things at your own pace.

 I can help with a variety of personal issues and relationship difficulties.
 I’m also happy to work with people who don’t yet know what the matter is – or who feel like everything has gone wrong.
 My particular interest is in people who are facing a change in their identity – perhaps a loss, a transition or a new role in life.
 I also specialise in workplace issues and the emotional challenges of professional life.